Baby Grunting in Their Sleep: Why It Happens and What to Know

 Should you be concerned about your baby grunting in their sleep?

 Most of the time, your baby grunting in their sleep is completely normal and is nothing to worry about.
-But, if that grunting is accompanied by other symptoms, talk to a doctor as soon as possible.
+But if grunting is accompanied by other symptoms, talk to a doctor as soon as possible.

 These symptoms include: